 Once the tour wrapped up and we said our goodbyes to our guide and made our way to our rental, Serenity Now, near the town of Fairview, a 25-minute drive south of Asheville, with a pit stop at the airport to pick up another arriving friend.
 After navigating backroads and maneuvering the steep access driveway to our rural mountain rental, we arrived at our four-bedroom, four-bathroom home.

-If you are driving outside of Asheville, and especially if you are staying out of town as we did, you may not be able to rely on cell service for navigation.
-My carrier is Verizon, and I did not have service along several parts of our drive to our Fairview rental.
+If you are driving outside of Asheville, and staying out of town as we did, you may not be able to rely on cell service for navigation.
+My carrier is Verizon, and I did not have service along much of our drive to our Fairview rental.
+Knowing this, plan to download a digital map.
+See how to download a Google map to your phone in this how-to video.
+Find more driving and road trip tips in this companion article.

 Our oversize rental, managed by Yonder, a luxury North Carolina vacation property management group, was immaculately clean, uncluttered, and well-stocked.
 With three bedrooms—one of them a massive main bedroom with a sitting room—and a separate bunk room, it can sleep up to 12 comfortably.
 The home was perfect for our group of six (originally a group of seven, but one friend sadly had to cancel last minute) as everyone got their own bed—no sharing!